timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER III-THE ESTATE.md

     * (B) under an agreement with a money order issuer that prohibits the commingling of such proceeds with property of the debtor (notwithstanding that, contrary to the agreement, the proceeds may have been commingled with property of the debtor),

-* unless the money order issuer had not taken action, prior to the filing of the petition, to require compliance with the prohibition; or
+* unless the money order issuer had not taken action, prior to the filing of the petition, to require compliance with the prohibition;

   * (10) funds placed in an account of a qualified ABLE program (as defined in section 529A(b) of the Internal Revenue Code of 1986) not later than 365 days before the date of the filing of the petition in a case under this title, but—